by Andrew Tropin, Ramin Honary

 an alist that contains at least the

-keys test/body-thunk
+keys test/body-procedure

 and test/description.(suite? obj) → boolean#t if obj is a suite entity: